CryptoOnion/doc/concepts/modules.md

 ```

 For convenience, it's possible to group the implementation now in a Command module.
 It combines both query and control
 components.
 Note that the value of `Monitoring` dependency hasn't specified yet.
-So we have to specificy the dependency
+So we have to specify the dependency
 here too.
 Furthermore, the tie specification has to be pulled up too.

 ```scala